jgoedde/PUBG.report-Crawler/README.md

 Copy the `.env.example` file and adjust the variables.

-`DiscordAccountId` - an 18 digits long number. it is used as the account that gets notified on new streams via direct message.
+- `DiscordAccountId` - an 18 digits long number.
+It is used as the account that gets notified on new streams via direct message.
-`KraftonAccountId` - the ID of the player whose streamer interactions should be tracked.
+- `KraftonAccountId` - the ID of the player whose streamer interactions should be tracked.
 In other words - *your* krafton account ID.
-`DiscordBotToken` - The token of the discord bot that sends you the messages.
+- `DiscordBotToken` - the token of the discord bot that sends you the messages.
 You have to share a server with the bot.

 Save the file under the name `.env` in the root directory of the cloned project.